ArcturusSky/fear-their-lights/Documentation/holberton/Stage-3.md

 ### MVP scope

+In the MVP we decided on:
+- Functional multiplayer game with destructible map
+- Basic combat system
+- User authentication and management
+- Basic user interface and scoreboard
+- Basic game design

 ## User Stories & Mockups

 ### User stories (MoSCoW Prioritizations)

+To lighten this document, you can find all the [user stories in this link](./User_stories.md)

 ### Mockups (Main Screens & UI Elements)